CrowOfJudgment/WeatherForecast/README.md

 the other provides data about the weather in specified location: https://open-meteo.com/en/docs.

 The goal is to create a simple user interface that will show basic information about weather in user's location.

+In future I would like to add additional options for user, like switching location to another city.